tbtha/aws_restart/README.md

                 nuevaLista.append(fruta)

         #list comprehension
-nuevaLista2 = [fruta for fruta in frutas if "a" in fruta]  #tercer argumento es opcinal
+nuevaLista2 = [fruta for fruta in frutas if "a" in fruta]
 ~~~

 ~~~